AAG Meeting: Denver, Colorado– March 23 – March 27, 2023

-Extended abstracts and written papers will be judged by the GISS-SG Awards Committee (Chair, Vice Chair, Academic Counselor, and Student Representative) on several criteria: potential contribution to the field of GIS, originality, appropriate use of methodology, scholarship, organization, and written composition.
+Extended abstracts and written papers will be judged by the GISS-SG Awards Committee (Chair, Vice Chair, Academic Director, Communications Director, Commercial Director, Governmental Director, and Student Director) on several criteria: potential contribution to the field of GIS, originality, appropriate use of methodology, scholarship, organization, and written composition.
 The oral presentation of papers will be judged on professional delivery, organization, clarity, and appropriate use of graphics.
 Judging will take into account the academic level of the applicants.

-Up to five competition finalists will be notified no later than October 21, 2016.
-Each finalist will be asked to submit a written paper of about 7,500 words, expanding on the material in the extended abstract.
+Up to ten competition finalists will be notified by November 28, 2022.
+Each graduate student finalist will be asked to submit a written paper of about 4,000-6,000 words, expanding on the material in the extended abstract.

 GUIDELINES FOR APPLICATIONS

-To be considered for participation in the GIS paper competition, an extended abstract must be submitted (about 1000 words).
-Electronic submission of the extended abstracts is encouraged (in Microsoft Word format, with 12-point Times New Roman font, one-inch margins, and single-spaced lines).
+To be considered for participation in the GIS paper competition, an extended abstract must be submitted (about 1000 words, no more than 5 pages including figures; references don’t count to the page limit) (12-point Times New Roman font, one-inch margins, and single-spaced lines).
 Applicants must clearly indicate that they wish to be considered for the GISS-SG Student Paper Competition.
 All submissions not accepted for the competition by the awards committee will be incorporated into the AAG meeting program in other sessions.

-Applicants must also submit an AAG participant number which is issued when successfully registering for the AAG meeting (in other words, you must register for the AAG meeting and submit a short abstract using the AAG’s registration website, before submitting your longer abstract to the GISS-SG competition).
-For detailed instructions on how to acquire a participant number for the annual meeting, see the AAG web page.
-The extended abstract and participant code are due to the GISS-SG Academic Councilor by October 21nd, 2016.
-Please send abstracts via email as an attachment (Microsoft Word or PDF) to Dr. Tom Crawford (firstname.lastname@example.org).
+Applicants must also submit an AAG participant number which is issued when successfully registering for the AAG meeting (in other words, you must register for the AAG virtual meeting and submit a short abstract using the AAG’s registration website, before submitting your longer abstract to the GISS-SG competition).
+The extended abstract and participant code (PIN) are due to the GISS-SG Academic Director.
+Please send abstracts with [GISS-Name-Grad/Undergrad] headline via email as an attachment (Microsoft Word or PDF) to Dr. Lei Zou (email@example.com).

 GUIDELINES FOR FULL PAPERS

-Papers, including the related bibliography and associated tables and figures, must be submitted in the format used by the International Journal Geographical Information Science (see http://www.tandf.co.uk/journals/titles/13658816.asp for details).
-A cover page listing the student authors’ name, academic affiliation, faculty advisor for the paper, mailing address, phone numbers, and email address should also be included.
-The second page should include only the title of the paper and the abstract.
+Papers, including the related bibliography and associated tables and figures, should be submitted in the format used by the International Journal Geographical Information Science (see https://www.tandfonline.com/action/authorSubmission?journalCode=tgis20&page=instructions).
+A cover page listing the author’s (or authors’) name(s), student status, academic affiliation, faculty advisor for the paper, mailing address, phone numbers, and email address should also be included.
+The second page should include only the title of the paper and the 250-word abstract.
 The content of the paper should begin on the third page.

-The final written paper should be submitted electronically via email to Dr. Tom Crawford (email@example.com as a Microsoft Word document attachment (12-point Times New Roman font, one-inch margins, double spaced).
-The content of the paper is limited to about 20 pages in length (text, references, figures and tables, about 5000-7500 words total).
+The final written paper should be submitted electronically via email to Dr. Lei Zou (firstname.lastname@example.org) as an attachment (12-point Times New Roman font, one-inch margins, double spaced).
+The content of the paper is limited to about 20 pages in length (text, references, figures and tables, about 4000-6000 words total).